ZeroNerodaHero/USACO_Platinum_Contest/README.md

 The [1sumbfs.cpp](2021_01Jan/1sumbfs.cpp) is doing Dijkstra BFS traversal from this starting vertex.
 The hash table is used to check which vector vertex is visited.

-As the problem asks for the sum of all shortest distance, I defined one rule to visit all the vector vertices.
+As the problem asks for the sum of all shortest distance, I defined one rule to visit all the vector vertices: never go back.
 The detail of [1sum.cpp](2021_01Jan/1sum.cpp) can be found [here](2021_01Jan/README.md#1-sum-of-distances).

 ### 3. Dynamic Programming vs. Generating Function

 The generating function is helpful to find the DP transition formula, or make DP unnecessary.
-But it needs advanced mathmatics knowlege.
+But not any DP transition can be deducted from generating function.
 For [Tree Depth, USACO 2019 December Contest, Platinum](http://www.usaco.org/index.php?page=viewproblem2&cpid=974), the solution is usually based on generating function of permutation statistics.
 Here I provide one DP solution.

 First the DP state is defined as follows:

     dp[n][k]: the total number of k inversions for all permutation with n objects.

 Now we add the number n to the permuation of n-1 objects.
 There are n position which we can insert the nth object.
-If we append it at the end, it add 0 inversion.
-WLOG assumes that there are n-1-i inversions more if nth object is added at position i.
-Thus we get the DP transition fomula as follows:
+If it is appended at the end, it adds 0 more inversion.
+WLOG assumes that there are n-1-i more inversions if nth object is added at position i.
+Thus we get the DP transition formula as follows:

     dp[n][k] = sigma(dp[n-1][k-i]) for i=[0, min(n-1, k)]

 The k could be very big, but it is not over n(n-1)/2.
-If k is big than this number, dp[n][k] = 0, which has no conflict with generating function.
+If k is big than this number, dp[n][k] = 0.
 So we can have the following initialization for DP table.

     dp[2][0] = 1, dp[2][1] =1, but dp[2][2] = 0.

-For K inversion, I only care about (K-i) number of inversion at dp[n-1] level.
-So the space complexity is only O(N<sup>2</sup>).
-But the time complexity is still  O(N<sup>3</sup>).
+For K inversions, we only care about (K-i) number of inversion at dp[n-1] level, which is a part of prefix sum.
+So the time complexity is still O(NK) or O(N<sup>3</sup>).